MeryemCiftciAly/my_sql_journey/README.md

 ## About Nuuraqlyz Analytics (pronounced: new-rack-lyz)
 **I’m actively seeking a full-time role, and in the meantime, I’ve established Nuuraqlyz Analytics as a way to practice and demonstrate my skills.**
-Through these independent projects, I’m gaining real-world experience with data challenges, using tools like SQL, R, Python, Excel, Power BI, and Tableau.
+Through these independent projects, I’m gaining real-world experience with data challenges, using tools like SQL, Python, Excel, Power BI, and Tableau.

 **This work demonstrates my ability to deliver results in a professional, results-oriented environment.**
 It shows the value I can bring as a contributing member of a company's team, while also providing hands-on assistance to individuals and SMEs who are collaborating on data-driven decisions to achieve their objectives.